amitjavilaventura/ATACseq-snakemake/README.md

 Snakemake-based ATAC-seq pipeline to be run in our PBS-based HPC using singularity containers.
 The singularity image that is used to run this pipeline is based in [this](https://github.com/amitjavilaventura/Dockerfiles/blob/main/atacseq_snakemake/Dockerfile) docker container.

 Many features from this pipeline have been retrieved from or are based in [*deferernandezperez*'s ChIPseq pipeline for Snakemake](https://github.com/dfernandezperez/ChIPseq-snakemake/tree/development), so if you have some doubts that are not solved in this readme file or in the comments within the code, you may find the solutions in th

+## Download

+To download this repository run in the terminal:

+`git clone https://github.com/amitjavilaventura/ATACseq-snakemake.git *empty_folder*`

+It is recommended that you download the [docker container](https://github.com/amitjavilaventura/Dockerfiles/blob/main/atacseq_snakemake/Dockerfile) as a singularity image using `singularity pull`.

 ## Setup